awsdocs/amazon-comprehend-developer-guide/doc_source/what-is.md

 **Example 3: Discover what matters to your customers**
 Use Amazon Comprehend topic modeling to discover the topics that your customers are talking about on your forums and message boards, then use entity detection to determine the people, places, and things that they associate with the topic\.
-Finally, use sentiment analysis to determine how your customers feel about a topic\.
+Use sentiment analysis to determine how your customers feel about a topic\.

 ## Benefits<a name="how-benefits"></a>

-Some of the benefits of using Amazon Comprehend include:
+Benefits of using Amazon Comprehend include:
 + **Integrate powerful natural language processing into your apps** – Amazon Comprehend removes the complexity of building text analysis capabilities into your applications by making powerful and accurate natural language processing available with a simple API\.
 You don't need textual analysis expertise to take advantage of the insights that Amazon Comprehend produces\.
 + **Deep learning based natural language processing** – Amazon Comprehend uses deep learning technology to accurately analyze text\.
 Our models are constantly trained with new data across multiple domains to improve accuracy\.
 + **Scalable natural language processing** – Amazon Comprehend enables you to analyze millions of documents so that you can discover the insights that they contain\.
 + **Integrated with other AWS services** – Amazon Comprehend is designed to work seamlessly with other AWS services like Amazon S3, AWS KMS, and AWS Lambda\.
 Store your documents in Amazon S3, or analyze real\-time data with Kinesis Data Firehose\.
 Support for AWS Identity and Access Management \(IAM\) makes it easy to securely control access to Amazon Comprehend operations\.
-Using IAM, you can create and manage AWS users and groups to grant the appropriate access to your developers and end users\.
+Using IAM, you can create and manage users and groups to grant the appropriate access to your developers and end users\.
 + **Encryption of output results and volume data ** – Amazon S3 already enables you to encrypt your input documents, and Amazon Comprehend extends this even farther\.
-By using your own KMS key, you can not only encrypt the output results of your job, but also the data on the storage volume attached to the compute instance that processes the analysis job\.
+By using your own KMS key, you can encrypt the output results of your job and the data on the storage volume attached to the compute instance that processes the analysis job\.
 The result is significantly enhanced security\.
 + **Low cost** – With Amazon Comprehend, there are no minimum fees or upfront commitments\.
 You pay for the documents that you analyze and custom models that you train\.

 ## Amazon Comprehend pricing<a name="what-pricing"></a>

+With Amazon Comprehend, you pay only for the resources that you use\.
+If you are a new AWS customer, you can get started with Amazon Comprehend for free\.
+For more information, see [AWS free usage tier](https://aws.amazon.com/free/)\.

 There is a usage charge for running real\-time or asynchronous analysis jobs\.
 You pay to train custom models, and you pay for custom model management\.
 For real\-time requests using custom models, you pay for the endpoint from the time that you start your endpoint until you delete the endpoint\.
+There is no additional charge for using flywheels\.
+However, when you run a flywheel iteration, you incur the standard charges for training a new model version and storing the model data\.

-For the rates and additional detailed information, see [http://aws.amazon.com/comprehend/pricing](http://aws.amazon.com/comprehend/pricing)\.
+For the rates and additional detailed information, see [Amazon Comprehend Pricing](http://aws.amazon.com/comprehend/pricing)\.

 ## Are you a first\-time user of Amazon Comprehend?<a name="first-time-user"></a>